vacp2p/vac.dev/research/2022-07-15-relay-anonymity.md

 We define sender anonymity as *unlinkability of users' identities and the data they send and/or related actions*.
 Because the data in the context of Waku is Waku messages, sender anonymity corresponds to *sender-message unlinkability*.

-In summary, Waku offers sender anonymity in the single node and local attacker models because of [Waku's strict no sign policy](https://rfc.vac.dev/spec/11/#signature-policy), which has its origins in the [Ethereum consensus specs](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#why-are-we-using-the-strictnosign-signature-policy).
+In summary, Waku offers weak anonymity  because of [Waku's strict no sign policy](https://rfc.vac.dev/spec/11/#signature-policy), which has its origins in the [Ethereum consensus specs](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#why-are-we-using-the-strictnosign-signature-policy).
 [17/WAKU-RLN-RELAY](https://rfc.vac.dev/spec/17/) and [18/WAKU2-SWAP](https://rfc.vac.dev/spec/18/) mitigate replay and injection attacks.

-Waku currently does not offer sender anonymity in stronger attacker models.
+Waku currently does not offer sender anonymity in stronger attacker models, as well as cannot protect against targeted attacks in weaker attacker models like the single or multi node attacker.
 We will cover this in more detail in later sections.

 ### Anonymity Trilemma